puppetlabs/puppet-docs/source/learning/variables.markdown

 >
 > People who write manifests to share with the public often adopt the habit of always using the `$::variable` notation when referring to facts.
 >
 > As mentioned above, the double-colon prefix specifies that a given variable should be found at top scope.
-This isn't actually necessary, since variable lookup will always reach top scope anyway.
+This isn't actually necessary, since variable lookup will always reach top scope anyway unless you reassign that variable in the local scope.
 (See [the scope chapter of the Puppet reference manual](/puppet/latest/reference/lang_scope.html).)
 >
-> However, explicitly asking for top scope helps work around two issues that can make public code behave unpredictably.
-One issue affects all versions of Puppet 2.x, and the other affected earlier versions of Puppet 2.7.x:
->
-> * In Puppet 2.x: if a user declares a class from a public module inside one of their own classes, and their personal class sets a variable whose name matches the name of a fact that the public class is trying to access, the public class will get the local variable instead of the fact.
-This will generally cause the public class to fail or do something really strange.
-> * In earlier versions of Puppet 2.7.x: the dynamic scope deprecation warnings would sometimes be improperly triggered when manifests accessed top scopes variables without the double-colon prefix.
-This was fixed in later versions, but was very annoying for a while.
->
-> Neither of these issues are relevant as of Puppet 3, but not everyone is using Puppet 3 yet, and a Puppet 3-based version of Puppet Enterprise is still forthcoming later this year.
-Since a lot of people are still writing public code meant to be used with Puppet 2.7, you still see this idiom a lot.
+> Using an explicit top-scope lookup used to help protect from certain classes of failures, but now it's just used to indicate to readers of your code that you're referencing a fact variable.
+See [this note in the Puppet reference manual for more about referencing facts.](/puppet/latest/reference/lang_facts_and_builtin_vars.html#historical-note-about-)

 Facts